Background

 We tend to ignore the fact that anxiety is compulsive, it's uncontrollable, it is a form of excessive apprehension, a kind of unpleasant, dysphoric mild fear, but with no apparent external reason.

-Anxiety is drained in anticipation of a future menace or an imminent but diffused and unspecified danger.
+Anxiety is dread in anticipation of a future menace or an imminent but diffused and unspecified danger.
 Usually this danger is imaginary, or excessive, exaggerated.

 The mental state of anxiety and the concomitant hypervigilance, these have physiological compliments.

 Anxiety is accompanied by short-term dysphoria and physical symptoms of stress and tension such as sweating, palpitations, tachycardia, hyperventilation, angina, tense muscle tone and elevated blood pressure.

-Put together we can immediately identify this condition as arousal.
 It is common for anxiety disorders to include obsessive thoughts, compulsive and ritualistic acts, restlessness, fatigue, irritability and difficulty concentrating.

 Shift our gaze and let's look at another class of mental health disorders, personality disorders.

-Narcissists, for instance, are preoccupied with the need to secure social approval, approval and attention, what is called collectively narcissistic supply.
+Patients with personality disorders are often anxious.
+Narcissists, for instance, are preoccupied with the need to secure social affirmation, approval and attention, what is called collectively narcissistic supply.

 A narcissist needs narcissistic supply.
 He cannot control this need and the attendant anxiety because he requires external feedback to regulate his labile sense of self-worth.